 Take Clutch, one of the world’s most visited software developer catalogs.
 On Clutch, we have stolen the number one spot of top Ruby on Rails development companies based on review ratings.
-Furthermore, we hit the second position for top web developers in Belarus, regardless of the focus technology.
+Furthermore, we hit the second position for top web developers, regardless of the focus technology.

 2020 will be a year to remember for its unique challenges, new opportunities and achievements.

 But it has also made us revisit things that we had taken for granted.
 A warm handshake.
 A casual water cooler chat.
 Those moments of chemistry when, for no obvious reason, you know exactly what your teammate is about to say.

 This year taught us all to appreciate the physical sense of comradery.
 Now, when two colleagues occasionally meet at the office, there is much more excitement than before.
 Once the pandemic is over, we are going to come out a different team.